Tesla

 We provide service and repairs to our energy product customers, including under warranty where applicable.
 We generally provide manufacturer’s limited warranties with our energy storage products and offer certain extended limited warranties that are available at the time of purchase of the system.
 If we install a system, we also provide certain limited warranties on our installation workmanship.

-For retrofit solar energy systems, we provide separate limited warranties for workmanship and against roof leaks, and for Solar Roof, we also provide limited warranties for defects and weatherization.
+For retrofit energy generation systems, we provide separate limited warranties for workmanship and against roof leaks, and for Solar Roof, we also provide limited warranties for defects and weatherization.
 For components not manufactured by us, we generally pass-through the applicable manufacturers’ warranties.

 Financial Services